Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Luckily enough, the backup solution market is vast and varied, meaning that you should be able to find a solution that works best for your specific case.
 However, there is a list of features that any M365 backup solution should have to be at its best, and we highly recommend that decision-makers at least know about these factors before choosing their solution.

 • Extensive security.
-The overall security of your company would be readily and significantly increased by having a backup solution that is designed to be especially robust against ransomware, malware and internal misuse.
+Your company’s overall security would be readily and significantly increased with a backup solution designed to be incredibly robust against ransomware, malware, and internal misuse.

 • Scalability.
-Another important feature is to have the elasticity to scale both up and down to meet the business’s and the market’s demands.
+Another essential feature is the elasticity to scale up and down to meet the business’s and the market’s demands.

 • M365 backup integration.
-The backup solution should have broad integration capabilities into not just M365, but all other IT environments within the organization.
-This should include integration into pending or possible new technologies in the organization’s IT infrastructure, for example new kinds of virtual machines, or containers.
+The backup solution should have broad integration capabilities into not just M365 but all other IT environments within the organization.
+This should include integration into pending or possible new technologies in the organization’s IT infrastructure, such as new virtual machines or containers.

 • Additional features.
-Even though backup solutions, in general, can offer a wide variety of different features, there are some that tend to be especially important – some examples would be incremental backup, granular recovery, automation, and policy-based retention.
+Even though backup solutions generally offer a wide variety of different features, some of them tend to be especially important – some examples would be incremental backup, granular recovery, automation, and policy-based retention.

 • Flexibility.
-Aside from the previously mentioned scalability requirements, the backup solution should give an organization the freedom to be able to choose whichever cloud or clouds it prefers.
-The same goes for various on-premise storage-types and locations.
+Aside from the previously mentioned scalability requirements, the backup solution should allow an organization to choose whichever cloud service it prefers.
+The same goes for various on-premise storage types and locations.
 No organization should allow itself to become restricted in its future choices.

 Microsoft 365 backup pricing

-Backup solution pricing can be a surprisingly sensitive topic for a lot of different M365 backup solutions.
-Enterprise-level backup as a service is already a significant part of many companies’ budgets, and there are still many solutions that attempt to profit from that.
+Backup solution pricing can be a surprisingly sensitive topic for many different M365 backup solutions.
+Enterprise-level backup as a service is already a significant part of many companies’ budgets, and many solutions still attempt to profit from that.

 The first issue with figuring out Office 365 backup pricing is the different pricing models for this market.
-Since Microsoft 365 is a rather complex set of software tools, there are typically multiple licensing models that have additional price additions depending on what specific software needs to be backed up.
+Since Microsoft 365 is a rather complex set of software tools, multiple licensing models typically have several price additions depending on what specific software needs to be backed up.

-Secondly, it is fairly common for backup solutions to offer pricing that scales by the number of M365 users for the backup solution in question, which may be rather deceptive – starting off as a relatively cheap solution and then scaling upwards to a high overall price purely because of the number of M365 users in the system.
-Luckily enough, this kind of pricing model is not the only one that exists on the market.
+Secondly, it is relatively common for backup solutions to offer pricing that scales by the number of M365 users for the backup solution in question, which may be rather deceptive – starting as a relatively cheap solution and then scaling upwards to a high overall price purely because of the number of M365 users in the system.
+Luckily, this kind of pricing model is not the only one on the market.

 Best Microsoft 365 backup solutions